-If I can make a tree look glamorous anybody can!
+If I can make a tree look glamorous, anybody can!
 To be honest, I never thought I would be one to own a beautiful and glamorous Christmas tree.
 There were five kids in my family growing up, and let's just say that anyone looking at our tree could tell that it was decorated by five kids.

 I confess, I was the one with the idea to bend a toothbrush so that I could hang it on the tree as if we were decorating a tree in a dentist's office instead of our family room, and I admit I wasn't exactly a little kid anymore when I came up with that brilliant idea either.

 What I'm saying is that I didn't exactly grow up with fancy Christmas trees, and really I'm not exactly a fancy person.
 In fact, I'm just about as casual as they come.
-This is probably partially, because I'm a little bit nervous about trying to do something fancy and having it fail miserably.
+This is probably partially because I'm a little bit nervous about trying to do something fancy and having it fail miserably.

-Step 1: Cutting and Securing Your Ribbon
+Step 1: Cut and Secure Your Ribbon

 Before you start, it's important for you to know that you should have the lights on your tree before doing anything with the ribbon.
 Now that you know that, you're ready to begin!